tum-pbs/pbdl-book/physgrad-nn.md

 TODO, visual overview of toolbox  , combinations
 ```

+Details of PGs and additional examples can be found in the corresponding paper {cite}`holl2021pg`.
 In the next section's we'll show examples of training physics-based NNs
 with invertible simulations.
 (These will follow soon, stay tuned.)